AlvieTheGreat/alx-low_level_programming/0x01-variables_if_else_while/README.md

-task 3 - This program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. task 4 - This program that prints the alphabet in lowercase except q and e, followed by a new line. task 5 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
+task 3 - This program that prints the alphabet in lowercase, and then in uppercase, followed by a new line. task 4 - This program that prints the alphabet in lowercase except q and e, followed by a new line. task 5 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line. task 6 - This program that prints all single digit numbers of base 10 starting from 0, followed by a new line.You are not allowed to use any variable of type char.You can only use the putchar function (every other function (printf, puts, etc…) is forbidden)